LLe27/tyk-sync-demo/README.md

 - In order for policy ID matching to work correctly, your Dashboard must have `allow_explicit_policy_id: true` and `enable_duplicate_slugs: true` and your - Gateway must have `policies.allow_explicit_policy_id: true`.
 - It is assumed you have a Tyk CE or Tyk Pro installation.

 > After migrating a Policy from one environment to another, it is important to note that the displayed Policy ID is not going to match.
 That is okay.
-It happens because Tyk Dashboard displays the `<code>`Mongo ObjectId`, which is the _id field, but the id is the important part.
+It happens because Tyk Dashboard displays the `Mongo ObjectId`, which is the `_id` field, but the id is the important part.

 ## Testing the CI/CD flow
 ### 1. Create tmp and key directories